srubin/ssrubin.com/src/documents/posts/redesign.html.md

 ---
 title: "Site redesign"
 layout: "post"
+date: "4/15/2013"
 ---

 I'm working on an (admittedly simple) redesign of my site.
-I may change things signifcantly from this form because
+I may change things significantly from this form because

 1. I am indecisive, and
 2. This is fun.